Authentication

 Learn how to securely access the API.

-Our API v2 uses the OAuth 2.0 framework with the Client Credentials grant type for secure, server-to-server authentication and authorization.
+API v2 uses the OAuth 2.0 framework with the Client Credentials grant type for secure, server-to-server authentication and authorization.

 Key components